RavikiranShilpa/Data_Exploratory_tool/README.md

 - **Security Warning:** Streamlit may display a warning regarding security risks for file uploads.
 Click "Run Anyway" to proceed; this is standard for local development.

 - **Port Number:** By default, Streamlit runs on port 8501.
-If in use, specify a different port using `--port`, like `streamlit run data_explorer_tool.py --port 8765`.
+If in use, specify a different port using `--port`, like `streamlit run Data_explorer.py --server.enableXsrfProtection=false --port 8765`.

 If you encounter issues, check the terminal for error messages.
 For questions or assistance, feel free to ask!